 In its current state, it was a bit of an anticlimax.
 Not its fault though.
 A combination of recent earthquakes and landslides has turned what used to be a terrific waterfall into its current underwhelming state.
 It also didn’t help that we’d done this in the middle of the dry season when the river was low.

-We chilled out for about 45 minutes, during which, we realised our fren’s soles have become unstuck.
-We’ve been on enough hikes here now to know, bring duct tape!
+We chilled out for about 45 minutes, during which, we realised our fren’s soles had become unstuck.
+We’ve now been on enough hikes here now to know, bring duct tape!

 A little bit of ingenuity and we made the return trip back the same way we came.
 Unfortunately, doubling back is pretty common for most tracks in the Solomon Islands but at least with this track we got to swim every ten minutes.

-Once we got back to the dry riverbed it is just past 1 pm and hot.
-We arrived at the village to discover that Peter has disappeared without a goodbye, presumably to nurse his hangover.
-We pay our SBD 100 per person to one of the teenagers that has accompanied us along the way and head back to Kakabona beach for a swim.
+Once we got back to the dry riverbed it was just past 1 pm and hot.
+We arrived at the village to discover that Peter had disappeared without a goodbye, presumably to nurse his hangover.
+We paid our SBD 100 per person to one of the teenagers that had accompanied us along the way and headed back to Kakabona beach for a swim.

 Overall, this was one of the most beautiful walks we have done in Honiara and an easy one to organise.
 Although the waterfall was a tad disappointing, the 2.5 hour walk to get there was stunning.
 The canyons and waterholes along the way make up for what the waterfall doesn’t deliver.